-After two years of research studies between Switzerland and London, the project has started in Autumn 2017 to develop a fully operational tool, in collaboration with four existing local communities.
-Since 2018 the service is online, for an experimental phase within these communities.
-Feedbacks and community evolution show the impact of Solidarity Network.
-The individual perception of the interface design and the impact on the community organisation were both taken into consideration.
+The service has been online since 2018 for an experimental phase within four communities in Switzerland.
+Feedback and community evolution show the impact of Solidarity Network.
 Based on these results, the project should be extended to a larger number of communities including new options enabling interactions between different communities.

 Lead Community Agent